 The health insurance plan year is from September 1 through August 31.
-New employees must complete enrollment forms.
-Current employees can make changes in their insurance coverage during open enrollment in the spring.
-Employees should contact Human Resources for more information.
+New employees must complete enrollment forms within the first thirty days (30) of employment.
+Current employees can make changes in their insurance coverage during open enrollment.
+Employees should contact the benefits department for more information.